At the School of Social and Community Services, learning happens in these three zones:

 - Learning to think critically assisted them in finding problems and solving them.

-- Relationships with students, faculty, and field supervisors enhanced their learning and employment network.
+- Build relationships with fellow students, faculty, field supervisors and agency professionals to enhance student learning and broaden employment network.

 - A certificate or diploma put the finishing touches to their resume.

 Local Field Placements

 After successfully completing pre-requisite courses and providing a clear Vulnerable Sector Police Reference Check, you’ll have the opportunity to apply what you’ve learned in the classroom during a field placement.

 Field placements provide a critical piece of your learning because they give you the chance to apply what you’ve learned in the classroom in a real-world environment.
 You also get invaluable on-the-job work experience and the opportunity to develop

 Depending on the program, field placements are secured either by the Field Placement Liaison department or by the student themselves.
 Regardless of the structure, all students are supported in their placement search.

 Please note: Before starting any field experience, students will be required to complete program-specific pre-requisite courses, and in most cases, a clear Vulnerable Sector Police Reference Check.
 Please check with your program.